 Final Verdict – Is DeNoise AI Worth Spending $80?

 So many times when I see a lot of advertising for a photography product I have been disappointed in the product.
 I find most photography products don’t live up to the hype of the marketing.
 The good news is I think that DeNoise AI version 2 from Topaz Labs is not one of those products!
 Here is one that actually lived up to the hype – for the most part.

 You can absolutely get good results doing noise reduction using Adobe Camera Raw.
 I have been happy with the images I create using a combination of Lightroom and Photoshop.
 When you use Photoshop to apply selective sharpening and noise reduction using masking techniques the results can be truly phenomenal.
 Photographers do not have to buy DeNoise AI to create stunning photos out of noisy images when they have Adobe Camera Raw available to them in either Lightroom or Photoshop.

 However, I was able to consistently create a sharper, more noise free image using DeNoise AI over what I could quickly do in Lightroom and Photoshop.
 The time taken is kind of the point to me.
 The auto mode was almost never exactly where I ended up on my settings in DeNoise AI, but in most cases it was really close.
 DeNoise AI can save photographers a lot of time by letting the computer do most of the work.

-At $80 to license DeNoise AI on up to two computers, it is an excellent option for photographers who consistently work on images created from low light capture environments.
-It isn’t a tool you will want to use on every low light photo you capture.
-Photographers should be selective about when they use DeNoise AI to only those images they want to make be their very best – like an image a client wants to have printed up big and hang on the wall.
+At $80 to license DeNoise AI (affiliate link that won’t cost you anything extra) on up to two computers, it is an excellent option for photographers who consistently work on images created from low light capture environments.
+It isn’t a tool you will want to use on every low light photo you capture, but I think it is a tool every photographer should have in their toolbox for when they need some help dealing with noise.